 I use Renko only on certain forex pairs that I have found to trend quite well.
 I then find a box size that allows me to capture the bulk of the price moves, but also minimizes the whipsaw periods.
 Unfortunately, the whipsaw periods can’t be avoided…if the price is oscillating back and forth, so will Renko charts.

-You can see how a strategy performed by adding up all your profits and losses on the Renko chart.
+You can see how a strategy performs by adding up all your profits and losses on the Renko chart.
 Add some slippage to each trade.
-Seeing how a strategy performed over a long period of time will also allow you to estimate the maximum drawdown, which can be used to fine-tune position size.
+Seeing how a strategy performs over a long period of time will also allow you to estimate the maximum drawdown, which can be used to fine-tune position size.

 The GBPJPY chart below is what happened next after the chart above.
-A long is initiated at 140.50 once a green bar forms (it won’t form until the price closes above 140.50 on a 5-minute chart).
+A long is initiated at 140.50 once a green bar forms (it won’t form until the price closes above 140.50 on the 5-minute chart timeframe selected).
 The trade lasts until a red box completes, triggering an exit of the long and a short trade at 146.50.
 That’s a 600 pip gain.
 The profit and losses, in pips, are marked at the entry point of the trade.
-The last trade is currently progress (notice the different colored and incomplete box at the far right).
+The last trade was still in progress (notice the different colored and incomplete box at the far right) when the screenshot was taken.

 Recall that because Tradingview does not provide much historical intraday data, this chart is for demonstration purposes only.
-Actual results if using closing prices less than 1-hour could be quite different.
+Actual results if using closing prices less than 1-hour (which TradingView defaults too on historical data) could be quite different.

 The chart clearly shows that during trends the gains can accumulate quickly…but during choppy periods the losses can mount quickly as well.